MercersKitchen/BYOD/README.md

 General Reminders
 - Record BIOS Password

+- Disk configuration set to AHCI or RAID (not IDE)
+- Fast Boot is enabled
+- PXE/Network Boot is enabled
+- UEFI is disabled
+- NumLock on at Boot is enabled
+- LAN (Ethernet) is enabled
+- Embedded WLAN (wireless) is enabled
+- LAN/WLAN switching is disabled
+- **Save changes and Exit**, Reboot into BIOS and Ensure one change is still active (save was successful)

 Random Notes
 - Check Memory and System with Tools
 - Change Clock Settings, if necessary